 Since opening White Pillars in 2017, Chef Sumrall and his cuisine have been recognized and awarded both locally and nationally.
 In 2020 he was nominated as a Semi-Finalist by the prestigious James Beard Foundation in the category “Best Chef South.”
 He was crowned “King of American Seafood” when he won the acclaimed Great American Seafood Cook-off in New Orleans in 2021.
 In 2023 Chef Austin was recognized by the alumni association at his alma mater as an Ole Miss 40 under 40 recipient.
 You can watch Chef Sumrall bring home the gold for the South on Food Network’s latest season of Alex vs America, a high stakes cooking competition that pits experts in a certain cuisine against Iron Chef and all around competitive powerhouse Chef Alex Guarnaschelli.

-The Sumrall’s and staff at White Pillars strive to be the best restaurant on the Mississippi Gulf Coast by bringing you the freshest in local, farm to table cuisine.
+The Sumrall’s and staff at White Pillars aim to provide a true authentic taste of the Mississippi Gulf Coast by providing you the freshest in local, farm to table cuisine, hand crafted cocktails, as well as an extensive wine and spirit list.

 Austin met his wife, Gulfport native, Tresse Young while in school at Ole Miss, Hotty Toddy!
 While Austin was in culinary school in New York, Tresse was across the country studying to become a nurse at the University of Southern Mississippi in Hattiesburg.
 Soon after their respective graduations, the couple married in October 2012, and moved to Birmingham, Alabama, for Austin to begin his career at the famed Hot and Hot Fish Club under Chef Chris Hastings.
 Not long after, they welcomed son Ollie to the family in 2015, and the Sumralls began making plans to move back home to Mississippi and pursue their dream of opening their very own restaurant.